N02870941/mazes/docs/README.md

 | 2   | bottom   |
 | 3   | left     |

 For example, if `wall = 1010`, then the cell has a top, and bottom wall, but it does not have a left or right wall.
-In order to actually check the value of or modify these flags, we must use bitwise operations.
+In order to actually check the value of or modify on of the flags, we must use bitwise operations.

 In regards to edge weight, there is no need to actually store that information.
 As noted, all edges have a weight of 1 because the distance between two adjacent pixels is always 1.
 So, we can simply ignore it.
-Instead, we just give each cell a `cost` field that represents the **aggregated weight** associated with **getting to** that vertex.
+Instead, we just give each cell a `cost` field that represents the **aggregated weight** associated with **getting to** that vertex from a specified start vertex.

 <p align="center">
   <img src="img/png/uniform-costs.png"><br>
   <i>A walk from vertex A to I on a weighted graph.</i>
 </p>

-For a given walk of the graph, the cost of a vertex `v_i` is always the cost of vertex `v_(i-1) + 1`, where `v_(i+1)` is the vertex just before vertex `v` in the walk.
+For a given walk of the graph, the cost of a vertex `v_i` is always the cost of vertex `v_(i-1) + 1`, where `v_(i-1)` is the vertex just before vertex `v` in the walk.
 So, when we traverse the graph, we just keep incrementing as we go instead of wasting space on information we can confidently predict and compute when it is needed.
-We see for vertices that we not discovered or visited, by default their cost is infinite - this will come in handy when finding the shortest path.
+We see for vertices that we have not discovered or visited, by default their cost is infinite - this will come in handy when finding the shortest path between two vertices.

-# Generating with Randomized Depth/Breadth-first search
+# Generating with backtracking

 The [Randomized Depth / Breadth-first search][wiki] follows: